ON ORAL CARE

 Yes, Your Teeth Shift When You Get Older

-At my last dental cleaning, I mentioned to my hygienist that I’d recently noticed that my two bottom front teeth had started to overlap.
+At my last dental cleaning, I mentioned to my hygienist that I’d noticed that my two bottom front teeth had started to overlap.
 “Oh yes, that happens to lots of people as they get older,” she said.
 At 42, I’ve come to peace with my perpetually achy lower back and deepening frown lines.
 Now this, too?

 Aging is indeed likely to blame for my slightly snaggle-toothed smile, according to Kendall Park, New Jersey-based orthodontist Richard D’Avanzo, DMD.